 - student telephone number

-FERPA rights are extended to both the custodial and noncustodial parent unless the School is provided with a judicial court order, state statute, or legally binding document that specifically or effectively revokes parent's FERPA rights.
+FERPA rights are extended to both custodial and noncustodial parents unless the School is provided with a judicial court order, state statute, or legally binding document that specifically provides to the contrary.

-Under FERPA, a school may provide parent access to the educational records of an Eligible Student if either parent or a legal guardian can demonstrate their student’s financial dependency, as defined in section 152 of the Internal Revenue Code, by producing their most recent tax return or completing the forms at the Family Compliance Office website (this does not apply to emancipated minors).
-If a parent or legal guardian cannot prove financial dependency their Eligible Student must provide written consent before the school will permit access to educational records.
+For students 18 or older (Eligible Students), the School may provide a parent or legal guardian access to the education records of the Eligible Student if the parent or legal guardian can demonstrate their student’s financial dependency, as defined in section 152 of the Internal Revenue Code, by producing their most recent tax return or completing the forms at the Family Compliance Office website.
+(Note that this does not apply to emancipated minors.)
+If a parent or legal guardian of a student 18 or older cannot prove financial dependency, their Eligible Student must provide written consent before the School will permit access to the student’s education records.